hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

     If I can improve the visual duplicates test's accuracy, the percentage of easy duplicates it will cover will increase.

+### near-perfect jpegs vs pngs

+This is similar to 'pixel-perfect jpegs vs pngs', except it uses the 'visually similar' algorithm on the very high 'near-perfect' confidence.
+It detects jpegs that _are_ different to pngs, but in a way so minute and subtle that it is generally not visible to humans.

+Near-perfect is not the same as perfect, however.
+We can't be so certain on the providence, and vector images and flat UI screenshots tend to be a better fit in png.
+This rule has comparators to ensure we select the jpeg only when it is the same or larger resolution than the png, has a smaller filesize (to catch those clean and efficient screenshots, where the png filesize will plummet), and that we don't throw away a png with EXIF when the jpeg has none.

+I hope you are more confident in this whole system now.
+Please check out this rule and its search and comparison, then preview its results for your client, and decide if it works for you.

 ## future

 I'd like to make a few more comparators, mostly tag stuff since some users have specific workflows in mind for it.
 I may start thinking about the whole problem from the opposite angle, also, by detecting and actioning specific types of alternates.